ghobadian/ghobadian.github.io/content/posts/future_of_tech_jobs.md

 **Curiosity and Lifelong Learning**: Always being curious about how and why things work and willing to learn every day.

-# Suggestions
-IMO, Governments must step in and help by:
-- Creating a lifelong learning sector: we all need to demolish the old mindset of limiting learning to only schools and universities.
-In addition, Most schools and universities nowadays mostly teach subjects that aren't needed for the industry.
-- Supporting individuals in times of up-skilling/re-skilling
-- Widening the range of activities that are considered as jobs.
-For example, raising a child is one of the most critical job in the world.
-Parents do it without any supports and that prevents them from doing their best to raise a child which in the long term will damage the society.
-Other Examples can Environmental Stewardship or Elder care.
-- Providing basic income for citizens

 # Suggestions for Governments
 Governments play a critical role in ensuring that citizens can adapt to the rapidly changing job landscape.
 Here are a few actionable ways governments can support individuals and industries:
 1) Create a Lifelong Learning Sector